kychien/Citi_Bike_2018/README.md

 # Citi_Bike_2018
-Analysis of Citi Bike Usage in 2018
+Analysis of Citi Bike Usage in 2018 using Tableau